 Developed with the participation of women with disabilities in 42 countries, this guide helps women to overcome the barriers of social stigma and inadequate care to improve their general health, self-esteem, and independence.

-Advance Chapters from A Workers Guide to Health and Safety
+Advance Chapters from Workers' Guide to Health and Safety

 Topics include work hazards and solutions in garment industries, social hazards and solutions, and activities for organizing worker-led campaigns.
-These chapters will be part of the upcoming publication, due to be released in 2013.
+These chapters are part of the upcoming publication, due to be released in 2013.

 A clear and thorough guide for health workers confronting the HIV pandemic in their communities, topics include designing prevention programs, and using language that is accessible to those with little medical training.

 Pesticides are Poison addresses how to treat people in pesticide emergencies and reduce harm caused by pesticides.
 Sanitation and Cleanliness includes information on how to build safe toilets.
 Water for Life covers how to make water safe for drinking and organize water projects (only available for download).